KLZ-0/pacman-esearch/README.md

 # Installation

+Clone this repository and cd into it:

+`git clone https://github.com/KLZ-0/pacman-esearch.git && cd pacman-esearch`

-Compile from source:
+Execute cmake and compile from source:

-`make`
+`cmake -S ./ -B ./build && make -C build/`

 Install to `/usr/local/bin/`:

-`sudo make install`
+`sudo make install -C build/`

 Create the search index:

 `eupdatedb`

-NOTE: the search index is stored in `$HOME/.cache/` on per-user basis so run eupdatedb as regular user (the one who will be using esearch) -- For example the search index for user `john` will be stored in `/home/john/.cache/` or wherever the `$HOME` variable points
+NOTE: the search index is stored in `$HOME/.cache/` on per-user basis so run eupdatedb as regular user (the one who will be using esearch) -- For example the search index for user `john` will be stored in `/home/john/.cache/` or whatever the `$HOME` variable points at

-Optionally remove redundant objects: `make clean`

-If you no longer want esearch: `sudo make uninstall`

 # Usage